← projects

 clickjack --logo ./logo.svg https://app.acme.example https://x9k2.oastify.com

-Why it saves time on multi-app engagements
+Why it saves time on multi-application engagements

 Authorised testing only.
 Use against systems you have explicit permission to assess.